exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/00_Running listUsers Query/index.md

 }
 ```

 In the `node-dev` shell, you can see some debug-level log statements printed.
+It is definitely cooking.

-This looks very simple, but let's review the exact syntax and flow to ensure there is no mystery left in how this is done, so you can use this base sample to right your own code
+Everything looks pretty simple and logical.
+Now, let's review the exact syntax and flow to ensure there is no mystery left in what is done and how.